EdApp by SafetyCulture

 5. Maximize your store’s space

-Visual Merchandising Requirements - Maximize Space
+Visual Merchandising Requirements - Maximize your store’s space

-Maximizing your space is one of the keys to unlocking good visual merchandising.
-While you want to split up how you showcase merchandise and reduce clutter, empty space should be sparse in your store.
 You want to use as much of your store as you can to display and advertise other products.
 The more you expose your customers to different merchandise, the higher the chances of them purchasing those other products.
 You can also take safe lifting training courses to make sure you’re following safe practices when lifting, moving, or arranging your merchandise throughout the store.

 Avoiding wasted space will also keep your customers visually engaged in your store.
 They’ll be encouraged to look around more and try different products.